TonyBardo/TonyBardo/README.md

 - Designing rigorous analyses that yield practical value
 - Bridging technical precision with clear, compelling communication

-I'm currently building an open portfolio that showcases how my academic foundation translates into applied data science.
+I'm currently building an open portfolio that showcases how my academic foundation translates into industry.

 ---